matwilso/matwilso.github.io/_drafts/sim2real.md

 3. Read access to the environment.
 Easy reward and auxiliary loss design using raw state information.
 4. Write access to the environment.
 Easy resets and custom environment sampling distributions.
 Automated curriculums.

+### Unnamed

+I think inevitably there will be errors, but it will serve as a great prior.
+The more realistic the better.
+Our internal physics simulators are not perfect.
+We have errors, but we adjust.
+But they are pretty damn good.
+Like a basketball player can usually tell if a shot is going to go in even when it is halfway to the basket.
+They can predict what will happen.

+I think both traditional physics simulators and internal human simulators offer good models for developing this new kind of simulator.

 ### Do I see long tail events being an issue?